MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ## Description

-This README should serve as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu disro
+This README should serve as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu distribution.
+If you feel that the instructions aren't correct or find a better way to install drivers please contact `Data Warehouse Group`

 ## Table of Contents